GYCinc/SemanticSurf/DATA_PIPELINE.md

-# Semantic Surfer Data Pipeline
+# Semantic Server Data Pipeline
 This document outlines the data flow from audio input to final storage.

 ## 1. Audio Ingestion (`main.py`)